-California Early ranchers developed the first California adaptation of the Ranch styles in response to their lifestyle, materials available and environmental considerations.
-The Ranch character includes the Western Farmhouse.
-California Ranch. and Vernacular Bungalow styles.
+California Early ranchers developed the first California adaptation of the Ranch styles in response to their lifestyle, available materials and environmental considerations.
+The Ranch character includes the Western Farmhouse, California Ranch. and Vernacular Bungalow styles.
 The one story profile of these homes was influenced from a variety of architectural styles from Craftsman to Spanish Colonial architecture.
-However, the detailing of these styles was simplified when the adapted to Ranch character.
-Especially popular in the 1950's and 60's, the Ranch Character characterized bv an asymmetrical plan, a lowpitched roof with moderate overhangs, and ribbon windows.
+However, the detailing of these styles was simplified when adapted to the Ranch character.
+Especially popular in the 1950's and 60's, the Ranch Character characterized by asymmetrical plan, a lowpitched roof with moderate overhangs, ribbon and windows.